On Unity Day, EU leaders emphasise importance of supporting Ukraine

 "Ukraine is celebrating its Unity Day united as ever," Šimonytė tweeted.
 "I call on all supporters of Ukraine to stay united, and on all the undecided to join us on the right side of history.
 We must arm Ukraine faster, help it endure, repair and rebuild."

 Ukraine celebrates its Unity Day united as ever.
 I call on all supporters of 🇺🇦 to stay united and all the undecided – to join us on the right side of history.
-We must arm 🇺🇦 faster, help it endure, repair & rebuild.
+We must arm 🇺🇦 faster, help it endure, repair & rebuild.— Ingrida Šimonytė (@IngridaSimonyte) January 22, 2023

 Good will win over evil – we can & must help 🇺🇦 win sooner!